 How Do I Know if I Am Eligible for a Grant?

-This section lists general information about eligible applicants, counties, vehicles and equipment, and project categories under the Emissions Reduction Incentive Grants (ERIG) Program.
-For complete information applicants should refer to the latest Request for Grant Applications (RFGA) and the Guidelines for Emissions Reduction Incentive Grants.
+This section lists general information about eligible applicants, eligible counties, and the types of projects that may be eligible for grant funding.
+For complete information on the types of projects and expenses that may be eligible for a grant, refer to the latest Request for Grant Applications (RFGA) and the Guidelines for Emissions Reduction Incentive Grants.

-- Any person who operates or plans to operate on-road heavy-duty vehicles, non-road equipment, or stationary engines primarily in one or more of the eligible counties is potentially eligible for a grant.
+- Any person who operates or plans to operate on-road heavy-duty vehicles, non-road equipment, or stationary engines primarily in one or more of the nonattainment areas or other eligible counties of the state is potentially eligible for a grant.
 For infrastructure projects, persons owning or operating the infrastructure in an eligible county may also be eligible for funding.

-- Eligible applicants include individuals, corporations, organizations, governments or governmental subdivisions or agencies, school districts, business trusts, partnerships, associations, or any other legal entity.
+- Eligible applicants include individuals, corporations, organizations, governments or governmental subdivisions or agencies, business trusts, partnerships, associations, or any other legal entity.

 - Eligible applicants must also have the legal authority to dispose of the vehicle being replaced in accordance with the requirements outlined in Section 2.4 of the RFGA.